OutSystems/docs-odc/src/eap/building-apps/logic/expressions.md

 ---
-summary: An expression is composed of operands and operators.
-Edit the expression in the expression editor or inline.
-Show the value of the expression in the expression widget.
+summary: An expression consists of operands and operators, or just one operand.
 tags:
 locale: en-us
 guid: 1e04dcf4-f498-4359-b2ae-399e64abdd9e
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3214%3A21830&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Expressions

 An expression consists of operands and operators, or just one operand.
 For example, **n + 1** is an expression with two operands, **n** and **1**, joined by the addition operator +.